satwikkansal/wtfpython/README.md

 # Contributing

 All patches are Welcome!
-Filing an [issue](https://github.com/satwikkansal/wtfPython) first before submitting a patch will be appreciated :) You can see [CONTRIBUTING.md](/CONTRIBUTING.md) further details.
+Filing an [issue](https://github.com/satwikkansal/wtfPython) first before submitting a patch will be appreciated :) Please see [CONTRIBUTING.md](/CONTRIBUTING.md) for further details.

 # Acknowledgements